layicr/imovie/doc/README_DEV.en.md

 ## 7. Data Access & Security

 - **Connection & schema**: `lib/db.ts` singleton connection; on first connect it creates tables idempotently per `schema.sql`.
 The schema result is cached in a module-level `schemaReady` Promise so it runs only once per process, with auto-retry on failure.
 On connection failure the error message is masked by `maskDbUrl()` (remote `?authToken=***`, local keeps only the filename) to avoid leaking tokens or absolute paths.
+- **Vercel read-only FS compatibility**: in `file:` mode, if the source directory is unwritable (e.g. Vercel `/var/task` read-only — libsql's default writable open fails because it cannot create a journal), `lib/db.ts` copies `data/local.db` to writable `/tmp/imovie_local.db` before opening (copying only when the copy is missing or its size changed).
+A read-only showcase site needs no real writes, so this is safe; on a writable local environment it falls back to opening the source file directly.
 - **Query layer**: `lib/queries.ts` contains only `SELECT` functions (list/filter/search, sidebar dimensions, detail, report overview, report grouping).
 All use parameterized placeholders, and dynamic ordering goes through a whitelist enum — **zero SQL injection**.
 - **Dimension cache**: `listFacets` has a module-level 5-minute TTL cache (`facetsCache`) to avoid rescanning on every list request; call `invalidateFacets()` after writes to refresh immediately.
 - **Write isolation**: write logic `ensureItem` / `upsertRecord` is defined only inside `scripts/seed.ts` and is never imported into the app layer, guaranteeing the production runtime is unwritable.